 - Pop the nuts, breadcrumbs, rosemary and a pinch of salt & pepper into a blender and blitz until combined.220 g cashews, 100 g breadcrumbs

-- Add the stock and onions, then blend again.1 onion, 150 ml vegetable stock, 1 tbsp fresh rosemary
+- Add the stock and onions, then blend again.1 onion, 150 ml vegetable stock, 1 tablespoon fresh rosemary

 - Put the pan back on to a medium heat and add the spinach – add handful by handful if you struggle to fit it all in the pan at once.
 Stir until all the spinach has wilted down, put the lid on for 30 seconds at a time to help it wilt, then stir.
 Drain off any liquid.200 g spinach